 Pursuant to provisions of the Commonwealth's General Laws, cash in an amount equivalent to the annual depreciation expense is transferred from unrestricted funds to the depreciation fund.
 Interest earned on the balance of the fund must also remain in the fund.
-The fund is managed by the Town Treasurer and is used to pay for large capital investments such as new trucks and other long-term assets.
+Such cash may be used for the cost of plant, nuclear decommissioning costs, the costs of contractual commitments and deferred costs related to such commitments, which the board of selectmen determines are above market value.